iterative/dvc.org/content/docs/dvclive/dvclive-with-dvc.md

 # dvclive with DVC

-Even though dvclive does not require DVC to function properly, it includes a lot of integrations with DVC that user might find valuable.
+Even though dvclive does not require DVC to function properly, it includes a lot of integrations with DVC that you might find valuable.
 In this section we will modify the [example from previous one](/doc/dvclive/usage) to see how DVC can cooperate with dvclive.